 Most brokerages display a very limited option chain, but TD Ameritrade gives you extensive options to choose from along with the ability to customize and code your own filters.
 With their system you can quickly and easy view all strikes for all expiration dates.
 This is extremely handy if you want to compare or trade over multiple expiration dates.
 Fill your option chain with not only all the greeks but also probabilities and return factors.

-The analyze tab is probably the greatest feature TD Ameritrade has to offer option traders.
+The analyze tab is the greatest feature TD Ameritrade has to offer option traders.
 It allows you to add trades to simulation so you can better understand how a strategy will work before it is even placed.
 You can combine multiple puts, calls, and stock to see what the trade looks like and how it will act under different conditions.
-Once you have a simulation set up you can adjust the underlying price, volatility and time to expiration to learn about your profit, loss, greeks and probabilities of the plays.
+Once you have a simulation set up, you can adjust the underlying price, volatility and time to expiration to learn about your profit, loss, greeks, and probabilities of the plays.

 If you already have a position on you can view it through the analyze tab and add adjustments to see how they will affect your current position and what to expect in various market conditions.
-An intimate understanding of the analyze tab is a must for option traders.
+An intimate understanding of the analyze tab is a must for options traders.

 Reliability and Customer Service